 • There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Further information regarding our approach and expectations can be found in our behaviour policy.
+Further information regarding our approach and expectations can be found in our behaviour policy and is in line with the DfE 'Use of reasonable force in schools' guidance.